 PS5 DualSense controller vs Xbox Series X controller: features

 Sony’s DualSense offers much more player-facing technology.
-While it too offers Bluetooth connectivity, the headline addition is haptic feedback and the adaptive triggers.
+The DualSense has its own built-in microphone, so you can use this to talk with your friends online without the use of a headset.
+In addition, it also offers Bluetooth connectivity, the headline addition is haptic feedback and the adaptive triggers.